What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 yyCopy current line

-ddCut current line (delete and place in register)
+ddCut current line (delete and put in register)

 xDelete one character